City of Bad Gandersheim

 Wolfsburg Art Museum

 Opened in May 1994, the Kunstmuseum Wolfsburg can already look back on a glorious history.
 Since that time, the Kunstmuseum has presented 130 exhibitions of modern and contemporary art.
 With its large exhibition hall, which is completely transformed architecturally from project to project, the Kunstmuseum offers an ideal setting for the presentation of international contemporary art, thematic overview shows and elaborate artists' projects.
-Discover the Kunstmuseum Wolfsburg with all your senses - Eat & Art: In cooperation with the restaurant AWILON, the Kunstmuseum Wolfsburg offers a one-hour exclusive guided tour outside of opening hours on Friday and Saturday evenings, followed by a three-course dinner.
+Discover the Kunstmuseum Wolfsburg with all your senses and enjoy the inspiring museum atmosphere - in Café „Kunstpause“ with coffee and cake from the in-house pastry shop or in Restaurant „Oberdeck“ with a seasonal menu.

 Simply galactic: A visit to the Wolfsburg Planetarium is an unforgettable experience for friends of the universe both large and small.